Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Magnetic Hamiltonian and finite temperature magnetism

 If we consider the impact of an external magnetic field on magnetism, an additional Zeeman term ${\mathcal H}_{\rm Zeeman}$ must be included.

-where $g_{ab}$ and $g_{c}$ represent the g factors in the $ab$ plane and along the $c$ axis, respectively. $h_{i}\ (i = x, y, z)$ denote the components of the external magnetic field.
-Through electron spin resonance (ESR), we can accurately determine the g-factors of the spin system \cite{sichelschmidt2019Electron,zhang2021Effective}.
+where $g_{ab}$ and $g_{c}$ represent the $g$ factors in the $ab$-plane and along the $c$-axis, respectively; $h_{i}\ (i = x, y, z)$ denote the components of the external magnetic field.
+Through electron spin resonance (ESR), we can accurately determine the $g$ factors of the spin system \cite{sichelschmidt2019Electron,zhang2021Effective}.

-Based on the discussion of the Hamiltonian above, we will explore the magnetism at finite temperatures for several typical representatives within rare-earth chalcogenides.
+Based on the above discussion of the Hamiltonian, we will explore the magnetism at finite temperatures for several typical representatives within rare-earth chalcogenides.

 \textit{Ce-based compounds}.
-Fig. \ref{fig:Mag}(a), (e) and (i) display the experimental data for the temperature-dependent magnetization ($M/H-T$) under a magnetic field of 1 T, magnetic field-dependent magnetization ($M-H$) at 1.8 K, and zero-field (ZF) magnetic specific heat over temperatures ($C_{mag}/T$) of \ce{KCeS2} \cite{bastien2020Longrange}, respectively.
-From the magnetization data, the magnetism of \ce{KCeS2} exhibits significant easy-plane characteristics, where the magnetic moments in the ab-plane are larger than those along the c-axis.
+Fig. \ref{fig:Mag}(a), (e) and (i) display the experimental data for the temperature-dependent magnetization ($M/H$--$T$) under a magnetic field of 1 T, magnetic field-dependent magnetization ($M$--$H$) at 1.8 K, and zero-field (ZF) magnetic specific heat over temperatures ($C_{mag}/T$) of \ce{KCeS2} \cite{bastien2020Longrange}, respectively.
+From the magnetization data, the magnetism of \ce{KCeS2} exhibits significant easy-plane characteristics, where the magnetic moments in the $ab$-plane are larger than those along the $c$-axis.
 This characteristic is also observed in \ce{CsCeSe2} \cite{xie2023Stripe}.
-Measurements of ZF $C_{mag}/T$ clearly reveal a $\lambda$-type phase transition peak near 0.35 K, indicating a transition from a paramagnetic state to an ordered state, which was further confirmed as a stripe-yz ordered state \cite{kulbakov2021Stripeyz, xie2023Stripe}.
+Measurements of ZF $C_{mag}/T$ clearly reveal a $\lambda$-type phase transition peak near 0.35 K, indicating a transition from a paramagnetic state to an ordered state, which was further confirmed as a stripe-$yz$ ordered state \cite{kulbakov2021Stripeyz, xie2023Stripe}.
 Since the first excitation energy level of the CEF in Ce-based compounds is generally high, with even \ce{RbCeTe2} having nearly 30 meV \cite{ortiz2022Electronic}, an effective spin-1/2 model provides a good description of the magnetism at finite temperatures within the low temperature range.